|The University of Adelaide||Home | Faculties & Divisions | Search|

 From an academic perspective, he has taught and developed courses in the areas of small business management, new venture creation, business consulting, and entrepreneurship (both face to face and on-line education modes).
 He has experience in designing and delivering an undergraduate program, the Bachelor of Innovation and Entrepreneurship which included coordinating the development and delivery of all the courses in the program.
 The program is delivered both in Australia and in Singapore.

-At The University of Adelaide, Gary is involved in the e-Challenge competition, and member of the faculty learning and teaching committee.
+At The University of Adelaide, Gary is involved in the e-Challenge competition, Commercialisation Accelerator Program, and ThincLab, the University's business incubator.

 From a hands-on business perspective, Gary has worked in a large telecommunications organisation both in a technical and senior management role.
 He spent over sixteen years starting, operating, and harvesting growth-oriented ventures in franchise and non-franchise environments.
 These businesses have been in the entertainment, telecommunications, business consulting, vocational education, and child care industries.
 Gary also assisted in developing the Innovation Foundation Program, a joint project between the Department of Transport and Regional Services, the City of Salisbury, and UniSA.

 From a community perspective, Gary provides mentor support and advice to young entrepreneurs via the South Australian Young Entrepreneur Scheme (SAYES).
-He also runs a course about planning and starting a business in a local not-for-profit education organisation (WEA) and is the current President of the Board of the WEA.
-He is a member of the Western Regional Enterprise Day committee, and runs the primary and secondary teachers forum at that event annually.
+He has developed and run courses about planning and starting a business in for Business SA (the South Australian Chamber of Commerce) and for a local not-for-profit education organisation (WEA) and is the past President and Chair of the Board of the WEA.

 Senior Technical Officer (Telecommunications)